KenKundert/nestedtext/README.rst

 |

-*NestedText* is a file format for exchanging data held in strings that are contained within lists, and dictionaries.
+*NestedText* is a file format for exchanging data held in lists, dictionaries, and strings.
 In this way it is similar to JSON, YaML, or StrictYaML, but with a restricted set of supported data types, the file format is simpler.
 It is designed to be easy to enter with a text editor and easy to read.
 The small number of data types supported means few rules need be kept in mind when creating a file.
-The result is a data file that is easily created, modified, or viewed with a text editor and be understood and used by both programmers and non-programmers.
+The result is a data file that is easily created, modified, or viewed with a text editor and easily understood and used by both programmers and non-programmers.

 *NestedText* is convenient for configuration files, address books, account information and the like.
 Here is an example of a file that contains a few